Keeping treatment tables safe

 No one sets out to have a patient injured in their care.
 When it does happen, it can be distressing for you and the patient.
 People come to you for help; they don’t expect to be injured in the process.

+We often receive reports relating to patient injuries involving treatment tables.
 These claim examples highlight how easily incidents can happen.

-A man broke his arm when he fell from a treatment table.
+Case 1 A man broke his arm when he fell from a treatment table.
 He was lying face down on the table when the practitioner asked him to sit up.
 As he sat up, he tried to steady himself by putting his feet on the floor.
 However, he didn’t realise the table had been raised during his treatment.
 He then overbalanced, putting his arm out in an attempt to break his fall.

-An elderly woman fell when getting off a treatment table unaided.
+Case 2 An elderly woman fell when getting off a treatment table unaided.
 She landed heavily on her knees, causing extensive swelling and bruising.
 The practitioner hadn’t thought to caution her about getting up too quickly or to help her when getting off the table.

 Reducing the risk